How to Clean Oven Racks Like a Pro

 - Place your oven rack inside the bathtub and sprinkle generous amounts of baking soda.
 Let the baking soda sit for a while before following up with distilled white vinegar.
 This creates an instantaneous chemical reaction that leads to bubbling and foaming.

 - Once the foaming has subsided, douse your oven rack with hot water.
 That is why we strongly recommend doing this in the bathtub so you can simply open the hot water faucet.
 Fill the bathtub until the oven racks have been fully covered.
 Let it sit overnight.

 - After an overnight immersion in baking soda, vinegar, and hot water you can start cleaning your oven rack.
-Get an old toothbrush to help you scrub off baked-on gunk.
+Get an old toothbrush or use a dish scrubber to help you scrub off baked-on gunk.
 For grease and grime, an old dish towel should do just fine.
 However, for stubborn gunk you might want to sprinkle some kosher salt to your scrubbing.

 - Rinse your oven rack, wipe it dry, and put it back in your oven.